Trump leans on Carney, but Canada has its own leverage in US trade talks

 “At both central banks, there were a lot of political issues swirling around him,” Professor Sands says.
 “He wasn’t necessarily the front man, but he’s not uncomfortable around world leaders.”

-Mr. Sands also suspects Mr. Carney knows how to keep his cool: “He’s gotten by, by being positive and flattering when he needs to be.”
+Dr. Sands also suspects Mr. Carney knows how to keep his cool: “He’s gotten by, by being positive and flattering when he needs to be.”

-Gordon Ritchie, who negotiated Canada’s first free trade agreement with the U.S., said the Canadian prime minister had to withstand several Trump distortions.
+Gordon Ritchie, who negotiated Canada’s first free trade agreement with the U.S., says the Canadian prime minister had to withstand several Trump distortions.
 When Mr. Trump was asked if anything at the meeting Tuesday would change his mind on tariffs, he said no. “We don’t really want cars from Canada,” Mr. Trump said.

 But that statement doesn’t show the reality of North America’s automobile industry, says Mr. Ritchie.
 “Going back to 1965, we’ve had an integrated automotive industry, continued under the various free trade agreements, and you will not find a car crossing the border that is solely Canadian,” he says.

 Canada’s main challenge moving forward is that Tuesday’s conciliatory tone could evaporate at any moment.
 “His word is worth nothing,” Mr. Ritchie says of President Trump.
-“He’s in complete violation of the [trade] agreement that he signed, which now is ‘Canada taking terrible advantage of the Americans’ when a little while back it ‘was the best deal in history,’ although it was almost indistinguishable from the previous [trade] deal, which was ‘the worst deal in history.’”
+“He’s in complete violation of the [trade] agreement that he signed, which now is ‘Canada taking terrible advantage of the Americans,’ when a little while back it was ‘the best deal in history,’ although it was almost indistinguishable from the previous [trade] deal, which was ‘the worst deal in history.’”

 He says trade deals only work if they are in the mutual interest of both parties.
 The agreement holds together by shared interest.

 “Carney is a very pragmatic guy.
 He is very knowledgeable about how trade actually works.
 He’s dealt with tough situations.
 He can certainly deal with this.
-He will explain as he sees it where the mutual interest lies.
-And then will act accordingly.”
+He will explain as he sees it where the mutual interest lies, and then will act accordingly.”

 At a press conference before returning to Canada, Mr. Carney said this marks the point at which “serious discussion begins.”